DSAEval: Evaluating Data Science Agents on a Wide Range of Real-World Data Science Problems: Methodology

 \subsection{Multi-Dimensional Evaluation Protocol}

 Evaluating open-ended data science tasks requires metrics beyond simple exact-match accuracy.
 Motivated by LLM-as-Judges, we use a Multi-Dimensional Evaluation protocol driven by a specialized "Judge Model" $\mathcal{J}$.
 The Judge Model assesses the agent's final artifacts ($\mathcal{N}, \mathcal{R}$) against the soft ground truth $G$.
-The total score $S_{\text{total}}$ is calculated as a weighted sum of three distinct dimensions:
+The overall score $S_{\text{overall}}$ is calculated as a weighted sum of three distinct dimensions:

-In our experiments, we configure $\alpha = 0.3$ and $\beta = 0.3$, resulting in a weight distribution of 0.3 for reasoning, 0.3 for code, and 0.4 for the final result.
+In our experiments, we configure $\alpha = 0.3$ and $\beta = 0.3$.
 This configuration places a slightly higher emphasis on the accuracy of the final findings ($S_{\text{result}}$) while maintaining substantial importance on the process validity.
 The components are defined as follows:

-\begin{itemize} \item \textbf{Reasoning Process ($S_{\text{reason}}$):} This metric evaluates the conceptual soundness and methodological validity of the agent's approach.
+\begin{itemize}[noitemsep] \item \textbf{Reasoning Process ($S_{\text{reason}}$):} This metric evaluates the conceptual soundness and methodological validity of the agent's approach.
 The Judge assesses whether the selected statistical or machine learning techniques are appropriate for the problem type (e.g., correct model selection, valid assumptions) and if the logical flow adheres to core data science principles, independent of the final numerical accuracy. \item \textbf{Code Steps ($S_{\text{code}}$):} This metric assesses the completeness and correctness of the generated code implementation from the notebook.
 The evaluation focuses on whether the code sequence is logically coherent, free from fatal errors in key steps, and successfully produces the necessary intermediate outputs required to support the final conclusion. \item \textbf{Final Result ($S_{\text{result}}$):} This metric evaluates the holistic quality of the outcome, encompassing quantitative metrics, qualitative insights, and visualizations.
 Crucially, this evaluation is open-ended, it accepts alternative solutions that differ from the reference but offer valid or superior methodology.
 The detailed prompt of Judge model can be found in Appendix \ref{app:judeg_pmt}. \end{itemize}